fixbasse/restaurants-booking-nextjs-mui/README.md

-This project is using nextJS with tailwindCSS, MUI and json-server
+This project is using nextJS with tailwindCSS, MUI, json-server and zustand (stage)

 -Changes
 1. restaurants_sample -> db.json